Hadi-Khatib/digital-content-verification/Guide.md

 photo - higher quality

 There are various free tools that will analyse a photograph’s metadata and compression information, allowing further verification of an images veracity.
 The results are not always clear, however, and depending on the copy of the file uploaded.

 For example, a JPEG that has been resized, recompressed, and changed from the original file will have much less reliable data than the original full-resolution image recorded by a camera.
+However if an image was edited by photoshop by the originator that this doesn't necessarily mean that it was manipulated.

 Still, if you would like to try to analyze an image through ELA (error-level analysis) or its metadata, visit findexif.com, fotoforensics.com, and Izitru.